JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lecture.md

 supertypes(AbstractFloat)
 ```

 `supertype` and `subtypes` print only types defined in Modules that are currently loaded to your workspace.
-For example with Julia without any Modules, `subtypes(Number)` returns `[Complex, Real]`, whereas if I load `Mods` package implementing numbers defined over finite field, the same call returns `[Comples,Real, AbstractMod]`.
+For example with Julia without any Modules, `subtypes(Number)` returns `[Complex, Real]`, whereas if I load `Mods` package implementing numbers defined over finite field, the same call returns `[Complex, Real, AbstractMod]`.

 It is relatively simple to print a complete type hierarchy of
 ````@example lecture